AHeathe/BSE_Template_Portfolio/index.md

 # Final Milestone
 My final milestone is me fixing this major issue.
 My car would only move forwards and not listen to any other functions.
 This was due to the lack of use of the ENA and ENB pins so i needed to wire them up.
 Then I realized I need a stronger battery source and 2 of them, one for my Arduino to power that up and one for my Arduino Sheild to power the motors and the shield.
 Therefore, I used 2 9V batteries.
+I tried swapping them out for 6V batteries and 5V batteries but they did not work so I had to continue using the 9V Batteries.

 [![Final Milestone](https://res.cloudinary.com/marcomontalbano/image/upload/v1612574117/video_to_markdown/images/youtube--CaCazFBhYKs-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=CaCazFBhYKs "First Milestone"){:target="_blank" rel="noopener"}